jiarong/blog/source/asseMap.rst

 The read mapping back rate is an important parameter for evaluating the quality of metagenome assembly and deciding whether sequencing depth is enough for assembly.
 Summary of the points learnt:

 - Minimum length cutoff and read mapping tool can change the mapping rate a lot, so it is important to check these two parameter when comparing the read mapping back rate.
-- Unlike single genome assemlby, merging multiple K can metagenome assembly a lot.
+- Unlike single genome assemlby, merging multiple K can improve metagenome assembly a lot.
 - The mapping rate difference between bwa-mem and bwa-aln can be an indicator for chimeric level of the assembly.